Pipe Viewer: Online Manual

 -W, --wait

 Wait until the first byte has been transferred before showing any progress information or calculating any ETAs.
-Useful if the program you are piping to or from requires extra information before it starts, eg piping data into gpg(1) or mcrypt(1) which require a passphrase before data can be processed.
+Useful if the program you are piping to or from requires extra information before it starts, such as when piping data into gpg(1) or mcrypt(1) which require a passphrase before data can be processed.

 -D SEC, --delay-start SEC

 Wait until SEC seconds have passed before showing any progress information, for example in a script where you only want to show a progress bar if it starts taking a long time.
-Note that this can be a decimal such as 0.5.
+The value of SEC can be a decimal such as “0.5”.

 -s SIZE, --size SIZE